aimms/function-reference/elementary-computational-operations/set-related-functions/card.rst

 The function :aimms:func:`Card` returns the cardinality of an identifier, or the cardinality of a suffix of that identifier.
-To support the various usages there are three different flavors of Card:
+To support the various usages there are three different flavors of :aimms:func:`Card`:

 .. code-block:: aimms